“One of Ireland’s hidden music heroes”

 Suzanne’s latest project – The Savage Five – showcases original music for voice and strings, co-written with NZ cellist Hugo Smit.
 They were featured artists of the North Netherlands Symphony Orchestra’s chamber music series 2015, and nominated in 2016 for the prestigious German Record Critics’ Awards (Preis der Deutschen Schallplattenkritik).

 Having recently recorded their evocative debut album “Sleepwalking,” they first brought their unique sound to our shores with sold-out concerts in Dublin ́s Christchurch Cathedral Crypt in March 2016, following this with concerts in Holland, and Germany.
-They are to embark on their first full Irish Tour in Autumn 2017.
+They are to embark on their next Irish Mini-Tour in Autumn 2019.